wasny0ps/Damn-Vulnerable-DeFi/Challenges/Naive Receiver/README.md

     receive() external payable {}
 }
 ```
-This contract is a Flash Loan receiver, which means it can borrow funds temporarily from a lending pool and execute actions with those funds within a single transaction.
+This contract is a flash loan receiver, which means it can borrow funds temporarily from a lending pool and execute actions with those funds within a single transaction.

 `onFlashLoan()` : This function is the callback function that is called when the flash loan is executed.
 It takes the flash loan details as parameters: the address of the token being borrowed, the amount of the loan, the fee charged by the lending pool, and additional data.